kubernetes/community/contributors/devel/sig-release/cherry-picks.md

    * Milestones on cherry-pick PRs should be the milestone for the target release branch (for example, milestone 1.11 for a cherry-pick onto release-1.11).
-   *  You can find the current release team members in the [appropriate release folder](https://git.k8s.io/sig-release/releases) for the target release.
+   * During code freeze, to get attention on a cherry-pick by the current release team members see the [appropriate release folder](https://git.k8s.io/sig-release/releases) for the target release's team contact information.
 You may cc them with `<@githubusername>` on your cherry-pick PR.
+   * For prior branches, check the [patch release schedule](https://git.k8s.io/sig-release/releases/patch-releases.md), which includes contact information for the patch release team.

 ## Cherry-pick Review